Stateful Entities: Object-oriented Cloud Applications as Distributed Dataflows: Introduction

-The contributions of this paper are the following. \begin{itemize} \item We present the process of analyzing and transforming an object-oriented application to a dataflow graph. \item We describe an IR for cloud applications and how that IR translates to a dataflow execution graph, targeting a variety of distributed systems thereby making cloud applications portable across different systems and infrastructures. \item We evaluate \sysname{} by targeting three different systems, Apache Flink, Flink Statefun, and AWS Lambda and demonstrate the limitations of these systems, motivating further research in dataflow systems. \end{itemize} All code for \sysname{} and its evaluation is open-source and can be found on GitHub.\footnote{\url{https://github.com/delftdata/stateflow}}
+The contributions of this paper go as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to propose compiling and executing imperative programs into distributed, stateful streaming dataflows. \item We present a compiler pipeline that analyzes an object-oriented application and transforms it into an IR tailored to stateful dataflow systems. \item We describe an IR for cloud applications and how that IR translates to a dataflow execution graph, targeting a variety of distributed systems, thereby making cloud applications portable across different systems and infrastructures. \item We compare Stateflow, a novel transactional dataflow system, against Apache Flink Statefun and demonstrate the limitations of existing dataflow systems, motivating further research.
+Our experimental evaluation shows that Stateflow incurs low latency in the YCSB+T \cite{dey2014ycsb+} workload. \item Despite the promising early results, several research questions remain open.
+We detail those in this paper and lay out a future research agenda. \end{itemize}

+The proposed system presented in this paper can be found at: \url{https://github.com/delftdata/stateflow}.
+A preliminary version of this paper is included as an abstract in CIDR 2023 \cite{entities-abstract}.